twilight-goose/Mapping-Stations/README.md

 pyarrow    : None
 rtree      : 1.0.1
 ```
-Geopandas version 0.14.0 should install up-to-date releases of PROG and PYPROJ, but if you have a PROJ version less than 9.2.0 and/or a pyproj version less than 3.5.0, they need to be updated
+Verions of geopandas after 0.14.0 should install up-to-date releases of PROG and PYPROJ, but if you have a PROJ version less than 9.2.0 and/or a pyproj version less than 3.5.0, they need to be updated

 ### 3b: Updating proj and pyproj
 To update proj and pyproj, run the following commands in Anaconda Prompt.
 Pyproj version 3.5.0 works with